astronomer/docs/astro/install-azure-hybrid.md

 - A new [Azure subscription](https://learn.microsoft.com/en-us/dynamics-nav/how-to--sign-up-for-a-microsoft-azure-subscription).
 For security reasons, Azure subscriptions with existing infrastructure aren't supported.
 Also, no [Azure policy](https://learn.microsoft.com/en-us/azure/governance/policy/overview) should be applicable to the subscription's [Azure management group](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview).

-- An Azure AD user with the following role assignments:
+- An Microsoft Entra ID user with the following role assignments:

     - `Application Administrator`.
 See [Understand roles in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/concept-understand-roles).

     - `Owner` with permission to create and manage subscription resources of all types.
 See [Azure built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).

-    This Azure AD user is required for data plane activation.
+    This Microsoft Entra ID user is required for data plane activation.
 You can remove the user or modify their role assignments after the cluster is created.

 - [Microsoft Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or [Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).